jundalisay/superb/content/en/superphysics/principles/chapter-07b.md

 Getting it just right requires a specific sequence or flow of steps.
 The Taoists call this flow as the Tao, while Hindus call it the dharma.

-## Putting it all together

-We this break down Existence into the following:

-- The Absolute (The One, Probability of Existence, without perception)
-- The Supreme or Existence (Actual Existence, with perception)
-  - experiencer
-    - perceiver or consciousness
-    - mind or the Supreme Entity
-      - living mind, nonliving mind
-      - metaphysical mind, physical mind
-  - experience
-    - feelings
-      - Positive Force
-      - Negative Force
-      - morality
-    - ideas
-      - Dharma or True Nature
-      - physical and metaphysical things chapter

-These desires are such a powerful principle that it even leads to the invention of concepts such as God*, Allah, Yahweh, Jehovah, Kali, Ganesh, etc. as stated in the previous post.

-> *Atheists often bash religions for believing in arbitrary Deities.
-They do not realize that those Deities are a symptom of the natural mental or metaphysical limitation of most humans.
-Bashing a religion would be like bashing a disabled person for being disabled.
-The moral solution is to not bash the disabled, but on the contrary, to give them more assistance than ordinary.
-This is why Superphysics embraces religions and focuses on their common traits and feelings, instead of dwelling on their differences.
-However, Superphysics goes against the dogma in each religion.

 <!-- Religions often talk about the Creator such as God or Allah, but do not explain Their motives for creating the universe.
 Thus, it is difficult for them to answer questions about the universe.